<> <> <> <>

 In this article, we'll break down exactly what the findings of that study were, the pros and cons of trying to treat erectile dysfunction with red wine, and what else you can do to treat ED.

 We've all heard of whiskey dick, also known as alcohol-induced erectile dysfunction.
-So, is red wine any different?
+So, is red wine consumption any different?

-According to a 2016 study conducted by Harvard University and the University of East Anglia and published in The American Journal of Clinical Nutrition, the answer is yes.
+According to a 2016 study conducted by Harvard University and the University of East Anglia and published in The American Journal of Clinical Nutrition, the answer is yes [2].

-So what's the deal with this study?
-Well, it took place over a 40-year period and consisted of over 50,000 healthy, middle-aged, male participants, and found that men who enjoyed a regular glass of red wine — as well as some citrus fruits and berries — were nine to 11 per cent less likely to go on to develop erectile dysfunction.
+Well, it took place over a 40-year period and consisted of over 50,000 healthy, middle-aged, male participants, and found that men who enjoyed a regular glass of red wine — as well as some citrus fruits and berries — were 9-11% less likely to go on to develop erectile dysfunction.

-Calling the results "statistically significant", they determined that consuming a diet rich in the flavonoids found in red wine and some fruits was as effective for helping maintain erectile function as up to five hours of brisk walking each week.
+Calling the results "statistically significant", they determined that consuming a diet rich in the flavonoids found in red wine and some fruits was as effective for helping maintain erectile function as up to 5 hours of brisk walking each week.

 It's not so much the red wine itself that helps reduce the risk of developing erectile dysfunction, but rather, it's the flavonoids found within red wine, specifically anthocyanins, flavones and flavanones.